My Story: Masked to Truefaced

 Rebellious Childhood

-The development of codependence has its roots in dysfunctional family systems and occurs over a reasonably long period.
-I did not know about codependency and narcissism until I was in my fifties.
 My childhood was difficult.
-Due to family illness, I was often left alone, and as a result, I was sexually abused (by a nonfamily member) for over a decade, from the age of five to my teen years.
+Due to family illness, I was often left alone, and as a result, I was sexually abused (by a nonfamily neighbors) off and on for over a decade, from the age of five to my teen years.

 The shaggy hairstyles, bell bottoms, rock and roll, and make-love-not-war Seventies welcomed my rebellious spirit, and my life became even more broken and littered with hurts, failures, and mistakes.
 I smoked pot and experimented with other drugs.
 Each summer, I spent time with my sweet, godly grandmother who faithfully planted spiritual seeds in me.
 I saw Jesus in her love, and as a result, I longed for my relationship with God and talked to Him often.